 What's not to like about leather lace-up boots?
-Women dig them, men look more masculine in them, they can work hard and play hard...they even give an extra couple of milimeters up top.
-For that rugged look, it's inarguably essential kit.
-For the light-of-frame, lace-up boots ratches up one's brawny credentials.
+Women dig them, men look more masculine in them, they work hard and play hard...and even give us an extra couple of milimeters up top.
+For that rugged look, it's essential kit.
+For the light-of-frame, they ratchet up one's brawny credentials.
 Infact, we go so far as to say that a pair of lace-up boots should be on every man's shoe rack.

 Chris Hemsworth, Rugged Aussie Icon

 Chris Hemsworth's style has been turned up a notch since acquiring A-lister status.
-Sure, you'll likely see him on the red carpet in a dashing monochrome suit, looking every part the movie star, but when not rubbing shoulders with fellow A-listers, Chris goes for an uncomplicated look.
-His casual go-to, a pair of jeans and a simple tee, won't set menswear on fire any time soon, but Chris knows that with a pair of lace-up boots, it gives his casual ensemble that devil-may-care finish.
-The pair of 1000 Mile Wolverines pictured above look like they've done some mileage too, although with complete bias we think he'd look much in a pair of TGC Turon Service Boots...
+Sure, you'll likely find him these days on a red carpet in a dashing monochrome suit, looking every part the movie star, but when not rubbing shoulders with fellow A-listers, Chris goes for an uncomplicated look.
+His casual go-to, a pair of jeans and a simple tee, doesn't set the menswear scene on fire, but Chris knows that with a pair of well-chosen leather boots, it gives his casual ensemble that devil-may-care finish.
+The pair of 1000 Mile Wolverines that Chris wears above look like they've done some mileage too (we think he'd look much better in a pair of TGC Turon Service Boots...)

 Ryan Gosling, Hollywood Heartthrob

 Ryan Gosling is one of those annoying people who just looks good whatever he wears.
-When he's not crooning on the silver screen, you will most likely find him in a pair of lace-up boots, his favourite casual item.
+When he's not crooning on the silver screen, you will likely find him in a pair of leather lace-up boots.
+Ryan uses his boots as the foundational item and builds his casual look from there.
 Gosling has been snapped on quite a few occasions in the Red Wing moc toes pictured above, which adds a touch of the masculine to his otherwise debonair reputation.